-The air conditioner is located in the mechanical room and operate on 120 volts.
+The air conditioner and optional heater are both located in the mechanical room and operate on 120 volts.
 The controls for the unit are located on the underside of the air conditioner.
 The unit has three fan speeds; Low, Medium, and High.
 Heat is introduced into the unit by switching the control knob to the "Heat" position.